 As a company, we are cognisant of the fact that environmental protection cannot occur without socio-economic upliftment and the application of world class environmental operating standards and practices.

 In the DRC, we operate in an area close to the Epulu National Park, a UNESCO World Heritage Site covering an area of some 13 726 km2.

-The Epulu National Park forms part of the greater Ituri tropical rain Forest (62 900 km2), an area equivalent in size to Norway and is home to the Okapi, Leopard, Chimpanzee and one of three places in Africa, where rainforest elephants still roam in their natural habitat.
+The Epulu National Park forms part of the greater Ituri tropical rain Forest (62 900 km2), an area equivalent in size to Norway and is home to the Okapi, Leopard, Chimpanzee and is one of three places in Africa where rainforest elephants still roam in their natural habitat.